 - Separate them: If you add a blob of frozen breasts stuck together, they will not cook inside and overcook outside.

 - How long to cook 1 lb, 2 lbs, or 3 lbs for?
 The same amount of time!
 With 99% of all Instant Pot recipes it is not about the amount of food but rather its thickness.

-- Seasonings are optional: You can sprinkle chicken breasts with garlic powder, dried oregano, Italian seasoning, salt and pepper etc. But seasonings will not stick to frozen meat well and will end up at the bottom of the pot, making a flavorful broth which then could be made into stock or use in soups.
+- Seasonings are optional: Use what you like but seasonings will not stick to frozen meat well and will end up at the bottom of the pot, making a flavorful broth which then could be made into Instant Pot chicken stock or use in healthy soup recipes.